-Law enforcement charged Kinloch with “Possession with Intent to Distribute.”
-Kinloch said the cash came from his job as a tattoo artist and that he was using marijuana to help him with the pain he suffered after a car accident.
-The police eventually dropped all charges against Kinloch, but they never returned his money.
+Law enforcement charged the man with “Possession with Intent to Distribute.”
+The man said the cash came from his job as a tattoo artist and that he was using marijuana to help him with the pain he suffered after a car accident.
+The police eventually dropped all charges against him, but they never returned his money.

-“The robber didn’t get anything,” said Kinloch.
+“The robber didn’t get anything,” said the accused.
 “The police got everything.”

 Additionally, in South Carolina, law enforcement receives 95 percent of the proceeds from civil asset forfeitures—the remaining 5 percent goes to the state’s general fund.
 There is little oversight on these forfeitures—law enforcement agencies neither track nor report forfeitures.
 Law enforcement uses the proceeds to fund their own operations.